BigChatto/online-quiz/README.md

   Dominic Chatto: Lead developer, design, and content.
   Rahul : Mentor.
   Leanecodes from github: I Got some inspiration from her project.
-  Thank you to all contributors and resources that made this project possible.
+  Thank you to the tutors at "Code Institute", all contributors and resources that made this project possible.

 ## Expanded README